pnnl/ConStrain/docs/Workflow_AI_User_Guide.md

 **From the command line (after saving JSON)**

-Save the workflow and cases to files (see 5.2), then run via the ConStrain API, for example:
+Save the workflow and cases to files (see 5.3), then run via the ConStrain API, for example:

 ```bash
 uv run python -c "from constrain.api import Workflow; Workflow('./demo/ai_runs/ai_workflow.json').run_workflow(verbose=True)"
 ```

+### 5.2 Run verification from the UI (current behavior)

+The verification form in the web UI (`POST /verify`) currently uses synchronous execution via:

+- `POST /ai/verification/execute`

+Behavior to expect:

+- The request blocks until verification/reporting finishes (or fails).
+- After completion, the UI immediately calls:
+  - `GET /ai/artifacts/list`
+- The page then renders artifact links and summary status.

+Concurrency model (current implementation):

+- Users are expected to submit one verification request at a time.
+- Submitting a new verification while one is still running is not a supported usage pattern.

-### 5.2 Save the JSON files
+### 5.3 Save the JSON files

 Copy the **Workflow JSON** from the UI and save it to a file, for example: